Community

 Griffiths Observatory

 Saturn is in Pisces the Fishes.
-On the 1st, Saturn rises in the east at 4:15 a.m., PDT.
-On the 31st, the planet rises at 2:24 a.m., PDT, and is 16-arcseconds wide.
-The rings and Saturn’s largest moon, Titan, may be seen with a telescope capable of magnification 50x.
+On the 1st, Saturn rises in the east at 2:20 a.m.
+On the 30th, the planet rises at 12:30 a.m.
+Saturn is 17 arcseconds wide.
+The rings and Saturn’s largest moon, Titan, can be seen with a telescope capable of magnification 50x.
+Saturn is about one degree south of Neptune in June.

-The first quarter moon occurs on the 4th, full moon on the 12th, last quarter on the 20th, and new moon on the 26th.
+The moon is at first quarter on the 2nd, full moon on the 11th, last quarter on the 18th, and new moon on the 25th.

 SPECIAL EVENTS